Brindhhaa/16-Bit-Microprocessor-From-Scratch/Automation/Automation Code/README.md

 Finally, the script prints a complete simulation testbench that:
 -  Includes the commented assembly code to refer to
 -  Loads the assembled machine code into the simulator
--  Defines a simple clock and control loop to automatically run your program for up to **100 cycles** or until it halts or errors
+-  Defines a simple clock and control loop to automatically run the program for up to **100 cycles** or until it halts or errors

 ---